Reviewing Southern Missouri Bancorp (SMBC) & Its Competitors

 |2.20

-Southern Missouri Bancorp currently has a consensus price target of $29.00, suggesting a potential downside of 35.83%.
+Southern Missouri Bancorp currently has a consensus target price of $29.00, indicating a potential downside of 35.83%.
 As a group, “Savings institutions, except federal” companies have a potential downside of 15.01%.
-Given Southern Missouri Bancorp’s peers higher probable upside, analysts plainly believe Southern Missouri Bancorp has less favorable growth aspects than its peers.
+Given Southern Missouri Bancorp’s peers higher possible upside, analysts plainly believe Southern Missouri Bancorp has less favorable growth aspects than its peers.

 Profitability